poets-ai/elegy/docs/guides/modules-losses-metrics.md

     loss=elegy.losses.CategoricalCrossentropy(from_logits=True)
 )
 ```
-But if you have many outputs and many labels Elegy will just pass them to you and you can just define your loss function by using indexing their stuctures:
+But if you have many outputs and many labels Elegy will just pass them to you and you can just define your loss function by using indexing their structures:

 ```python
 class MyLoss(Elegy.Loss):